oligopoly

 Regulation of Oligopolies

-Governments may regulate oligopolies to prevent anti-competitive behavior, such as:
+Governments often regulate oligopolies to prevent anti-competitive behavior, such as collusion and price fixing.
+Regulation can take various forms, including:

-• Price Controls: Setting maximum prices to protect consumers.
+• Price Controls: Setting maximum prices that firms can charge.